Germany cyber security and cyber crime statistics

 Delving a little further into cyber insurance, the Hiscox Cyber Readiness Report 2022 looked specifically at standalone cyber insurance.
 This is often more comprehensive than combined coverage so is viewed as a better indicator of a firm’s cyber readiness.
 27 percent of German companies have a standalone cyber insurance policy in 2022, a slight decrease on the 28 percent of 2021.

-12. Germany dealt with the highest median cost of cyber attacks
+12. Germany dealt with increasing cyber attacks

-13. 74% of ransomware attacks occurred through phishing emails
+13. 63% of ransomware attacks occurred through phishing emails

 14. Germans received the 5th highest share of malicious mailshots in 2021